Please note that Internet Explorer is incompatible with this site.

 • Clinical Skills

 Candidates must, after a reasonable period of training, possess the capacity to perform physical examinations and diagnostic maneuvers.
 They must be able to respond to clinical situations in a timely manner and provide general and emergency care and function in outpatient, inpatient, and surgical venues.
-These activities require some physical mobility, coordination of both gross and fine motor neuromuscular function and balance and equilibrium.
+These activities require some coordination of both gross and fine motor neuromuscular function, balance, and equilibrium.
 Candidates must meet applicable safety standards for the environment and follow universal precaution procedures.

 Examples